Arashjs1993/amazon-clone/README.md

 # Functionality
 A full functional clone of Amazon written in React with authentication, payment processing, shopping basket management functionalities.
 For authentication and the databese the Google's firebase service has been used.
+The app uses the "Stripe" service as its API server to process the payment requests made by the user once he/she places an order.

 # Directories
 "src" contains all the CSS and JS files related to the react components and their associated CSS files.